mithunkumarc/learning_electronics/basics/electric_charge.md

 Imagination of current generation

-the place where EMI created, it pulls electrons(become moving negetive charge) from the line/wire, the current(moving positive charge) flow assumed opposite to flow of electrons. the place where EMI created, high potential, the other end is low potential, electrons move from low potential to high potential.
+the place where EMI created, it pulls electrons(become moving negetive charge) from the line/wire, the current(moving positive charge) flow assumed opposite to flow of electrons. the place where EMI/Electro motive force created, high potential, the other end is low potential, electrons move from low potential to high potential.

+EMF(bavi inda neeru seleyuvudu), electrons : bucket of water, current : effect of loosing electrons/ positive charge move in opposite direction

 hot wire : current from supply line to home.
 Imagine hot wire from supply connected to multiple home suppliances in parallel. neutral wire : home appliances to neutral wire.
 Imagine multiple home suppliances in parallel connected back to neutral wire.